brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 11,810 gp

-Craft Magic Arms and Armor, [Maximize Spell](feats#_maximize-spell, _ [ray of enfeeblement](spell_dir/rayOfEnfeeblement#_ray-of-enfeeblement_, _ [summon monster I](spell_dir/summonMonster#_summon-monster-i_
+Craft Magic Arms and Armor, [Maximize Spell](feats#_maximize-spell), _ [ray of enfeeblement](spells/rayOfEnfeeblement#_ray-of-enfeeblement)_, _ [summon monster I](spell_dir/summonMonster#_summon-monster-i)_

 Valor's Minion

 **Price** 41,335 gp; **Aura** strong evocation; **CL** 15th; **Weight** 6 lbs.

-The blade of this _+2 [holy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_holy bastard sword_ always appears lustrous and polished, with a hilt wrapped in alternating colors of deep black and royal purple.
+The blade of this _+2 [holy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_holy) bastard sword_ always appears lustrous and polished, with a hilt wrapped in alternating colors of deep black and royal purple.
 Effective on its own, a _valor's minion_ is even more potent in the hands of those who dedicate their efforts to vanquishing a single foe.
 Whenever a wielder uses either the challenge or smite evil class feature, she can sacrifice one additional use of that class feature to treat the smite or challenge as if she were three class levels higher.

 Construction Requirements

 **Cost** 20,168 gp

-Craft Magic Arms and Armor, _ [holy smite](spell_dir/holySmite#_holy-smite_
+Craft Magic Arms and Armor, _ [holy smite](spells/holySmite#_holy-smite)_

 Void Scythe

 **Price** 95,318 gp; **Aura** strong necromancy; **CL** 13th; **Weight** 10 lbs.

 Instead of a blade, a swathe of absolute darkness inimical to life tips this scythe.
-It functions as a _+1 [brilliant-energy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_brilliant-energy scythe_, except the blade is formed of negative energy and gives off no light whatsoever.
+It functions as a _+1 [brilliant-energy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_brilliant-energy) scythe_, except the blade is formed of negative energy and gives off no light whatsoever.
 The wielder can channel negative energy directly into the scythe to charge it with life-destroying energy for 1 round per die of channeling.
 For example, channeling negative energy for 5d6 points of damage fuels the scythe for 5 rounds.
 While so charged, the _void scythe_ bestows one negative level with each hit.
 One day after being struck, subjects must succeed at a DC 16 Fortitude save for each negative level or the negative levels become permanent.

 Black energy utterly consumes any creature that is slain by the _void scythe_, leaving no body behind but leaving the creature's equipment unharmed.
-A victim of the _void scythe_ can be restored only by _ [true resurrection](spell_dir/trueResurrection#_true-resurrection_ or carefully worded _ [miracle](spell_dir/miracle#_miracle_ or _ [wish](spell_dir/wish#_wish_.
+A victim of the _void scythe_ can be restored only by _ [true resurrection](spells/trueResurrection#_true-resurrection)_ or carefully worded _ [miracle](spell_dir/miracle#_miracle)_ or _ [wish](spells/wish#_wish)_.

 Construction Requirements

 **Cost** 47,815 gp

-Craft Magic Arms and Armor,_ [disintegrate](spell_dir/disintegrate#_disintegrate_, _ [enervation](spell_dir/enervation#_enervation_
+Craft Magic Arms and Armor,_ [disintegrate](spell_dir/disintegrate#_disintegrate)_, _ [enervation](spells/enervation#_enervation)_

 Warbringer

 **Price** 61,375 gp; **Aura** strong enchantment; **CL** 14th; **Weight** 8 lbs.

-This massive, wickedly curved red-bladed sword is a _+3 [keen](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen [vicious](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_vicious falchion_ that murmurs a low, rumbling battle chant when drawn.
-Whenever the wielder confirms a critical hit with a _warbringer, _the wielder gains the benefits of _ [rage](spell_dir/rage#_rage) _for 1 round (if a barbarian, the wielder gains 1 additional round of rage for that day), while the creature struck is compelled to move toward and attack its nearest ally with a melee weapon, natural weapon, or unarmed strike on its next turn (DC 14 Will negates, as the _ [murderous command](ultimateMagic/spell_dir/murderousCommand#_murderous-command_ spell.
+This massive, wickedly curved red-bladed sword is a _+3 [keen](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen) [vicious](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_vicious) falchion_ that murmurs a low, rumbling battle chant when drawn.
+Whenever the wielder confirms a critical hit with a _warbringer, _the wielder gains the benefits of _ [rage](spells/rage#_rage) _for 1 round (if a barbarian, the wielder gains 1 additional round of rage for that day), while the creature struck is compelled to move toward and attack its nearest ally with a melee weapon, natural weapon, or unarmed strike on its next turn (DC 14 Will negates), as the _ [murderous command](ultimateMagi_dir/spells/murderousCommand#_murderous-command)_ spell.

 Construction Requirements

 **Cost** 30,875 gp

-Craft Magic Arms and Armor, _ [keen edge](spell_dir/keenEdge#_keen-edge_, _ [murderous command](ultimateMagic/spell_dir/murderousCommand#_murderous-command_, _ [rage](spell_dir/rage#_rage_
+Craft Magic Arms and Armor, _ [keen edge](spell_dir/keenEdge#_keen-edge)_, _ [murderous command](ultimateMagic/spell_dir/murderousCommand#_murderous-command)_, _ [rage](spells/rage#_rage)_